GabeScott/standard-works-vault/General Conference/2005 April - Opening Remarks.md

 Our burden in going forward is tremendous.
 But our opportunity is glorious.

-I now repeat what I said 10 years ago, let us “stand a little taller, ... lift our eyes and stretch our minds to a greater comprehension and understanding of the grand millennial mission of this The Church of Jesus Christ of Latter-day Saints.”
+I now repeat what I said 10 years ago: let us “stand a little taller, … lift our eyes and stretch our minds to a greater comprehension and understanding of the grand millennial mission of this, The Church of Jesus Christ of Latter-day Saints.”

 This, my brothers and sisters, is my invitation to you this morning.
 I extend my love, my blessing, and my gratitude as we open this great conference.
 May the Spirit of the Lord direct all that occurs is my humble prayer, in the sacred name of Jesus Christ, amen.